Support Services

 David Bell

-The General Service Unit Facility Maintenance and Janitorial Services directs the Facility Maintenance unit, which is responsible for developing policies and procedures for the overall maintenance, repair, janitorial, and physical posture for all DJS facilities and offices which contain over 200 buildings (containing approximately 1.23 million gross square feet located throughout the state) and maintenance staff located at all DJS facilities.
-The director also coordinates maintenance/construction plans with the Department of General Services and other State and Federal agencies as required.
+Facility Maintenance and Janitorial Services directs the Facility Maintenance unit, which is responsible for developing policies and procedures for the overall maintenance, repair, janitorial, and physical posture for all DJS facilities and offices, which contain over 200 buildings, containing approximately 1.23 million gross square feet located throughout the state) and maintenance staff located at all DJS facilities.
+The Director also coordinates maintenance/construction plans with the Department of General Services and other State and Federal agencies as required.

 Joseph Hester